This post was updated on May 19, 2023

 - Refraction – using a phoropter, your doctor places a series of lenses in front of your eyes to measure how they focus light.
 The power of the lenses is adjusted to determine the measurement of corrective lenses that would give you the clearest vision.
 The final measurement is used to provide an eyeglass or contact lens prescription that corrects for nearsightedness, farsightedness, and astigmatism.

-Reading Astigmatism Correction On Your Prescription
+How to Read Astigmatism Correction On Your Prescription?

 If you have an astigmatism correction on your prescription, you’ll have both CYL and AXIS values for one or both eyes.
 You’ll see a minus (-) or plus (+) number in the CYL section (If your eye doctor gave you a handwritten prescription, the CYL section would be the second series of numbers followed by the AXIS.).